Sports Coach Logo Sports Coach Training Principles Fitness Components

 Jonathan Walker provides some advice on the importance of strength training in football.

-Footballers need both power and speed to perfect their game, which requires a mix of strength and core training and plenty of cardio to develop speed and stamina – football games last upwards of 90 minutes, one of the most extended match times in sport.
+Footballers need both power and speed to perfect their game, which requires a mix of strength and core training and plenty of cardio to develop speed and stamina.
+Football games last upwards of 90 minutes, one of the most extended match times in sports.

-Good footballers pay as much attention to their strength training as they do to their cardio regime so that they can get the ball to the other end of the pitch in one kick, if necessary.
-The core strength is as vital as leg strength in terms of staying balanced while drawing back the leg and then being able to run on again afterwards.
+Good footballers pay as much attention to their strength training as they do to their cardio regime to get the ball to the other end of the pitch in one kick, if necessary.
+Core strength is as vital as leg strength in staying balanced while drawing back the leg and then being able to run again afterwards.
 Players also have to make contact with the ball while running, and it takes a lot of strength to deliver a powerful kick while travelling at speed.

 The Football Association (FA) has released a six-week training program for footballers, showing how demanding football training is.
-Week one seems easy enough, with short jogs and stretches, but don't be fooled.
-It is to ease the body into exercise without causing an injury (you cannot run a marathon on your first day of training).
-Week two incorporates squats, lunges, more stretching and running, including pitch laps, and the ever-dreaded press up.
+With short jogs and stretches, week one seems easy enough, but don't be fooled.
+It is to ease the body into exercise without causing an injury (you cannot run a marathon on your first training day).
+Week two incorporates squats, lunges, stretching and running, pitch laps, and the ever-dreaded press-up.
 Week three is the natural killer, incorporating sprints to build up speed – as a footballer, you want to be the first one to the ball.
-Weeks five and six ease it down a little, working on conditioning and toning the body.
+Weeks five and six ease it down, working on conditioning and toning the body.

 Page Reference